 One of the things I dislike about health advice is it often costly.
 Not just costly in ingredients, but costly in time to prepare meals.
 The people in North America with the worst health are the people with the least amount of money and often the least amount of time.
 Becoming lean and healthy on minimal money is inspiring to me.

 Someone asked me about organic food.
-My response is that a peasant can’t afford organic and while I’m on my Peasant Diet, I will only buy organic is the price is about the same.
+My response is that a peasant can’t afford organic and while I’m on my Peasant Diet, I will only buy organic if it is the price is about the same.
 After I’ve achieved a perfect weight and held it for a satisfactory period, I may decide to change my diet, but while I’m a peasant I am frugal with money spent on food.

 Why the Peasant Diet Works